zilliztech/zdoc/docs/tutorials/projects-and-organizations/users-roles/manage-orgs-and-members.md

 # Manage Organizations and Members

-In the [organization and project](./a-panorama-view) hierarchy, you can manage your organization through the following actions:
+In the [organization and project](./a-panorama-view) hierarchy, you can manage your organization and members through the following actions:

 - [Viewing system settings](./manage-orgs-and-members#view-system-settings)